glogiotatidis/neres/README.rst

 |image0| |image1| |image2|

-NeReS is a cli tool to manage `NewRelic
+NeReS is a cli tool to manage `NewRelic Synthetics
-Synthetics <https://synthetics.newrelic.com/>`__ monitors with a Synthetics Lite account.
+<https://synthetics.newrelic.com/>`__ monitors with a Synthetics Lite account
+(Pro should work too).
 The tool emulates the actions of a user in the browser and doesn't use the Synthetics API since that's only available to the Pro accounts.

 Use the tools you can: